niteshpandeyofficial/aws_cloud_code/README.md

 ## Useful commands

+ * `aws configure`   to login the aws account programically.
  * `cdk ls`          list all stacks in the app
  * `cdk synth`       emits the synthesized CloudFormation template
  * `cdk deploy`      deploy this stack to your default AWS account/region